The Asteroid Mining Corporation

 Opening Up The Resources Of The Solar System

 AMC imagines and works towards a brighter, interplanetary future.
 At the core of our activities is the fundamental truth that if you really want to do something you have to start now, today.
 With the recent advances in space technology it has becoming increasingly self-evident that humanity has the technological capacity to mine asteroids and unlock the vast mineral wealth found within.
 In many cases it is a question of worldview; as we transition from a geocentric view of our place in the universe to one centred around the Sun.
 We call this helio-centricity; an awareness of the expanded cosmic horizons just beyond the sky.
 AMC does not need to mine an Asteroid to be commercially successful.
 AMC proposes a realistic transition; based upon many small successes and technological innovations, to get us to our ultimate goal of mining an Asteroid and establishing an Extraterrestrial Economy.
 Our technological development will introduce many revenue streams long before we get near an asteroid.
 Asteroid Mining is not science fiction, nor a distant dream.
 It is the today of which we are a part.
 Space Mining is a small inter-connected global industry; and employs some of the brightest minds of our generation.
-The race is on to be the first to mine an asteroid profitably and become one of the biggest corporations of the 21st century.
-AMC have risen to the challenge.
-Have you?
+The race is on to be the first to mine an asteroid profitably and become one of the biggest corporations of the 21st century bringing vast tax revenues and wealth creation as the antidote to the 2020's tough economic climate.

 The Basic Objectives In A Nutshell